mansugoyal/ai-model/README.md

 A custom artificial intelligence model built to demonstrate key concepts in AI and machine learning.
 This project provides a foundational structure for training, evaluating, and deploying AI models.
 Features

 Simple and modular architecture
 Example code for AI model creation and usage
-    [Add specific features unique to your project]

 Installation